-Completed at least 360 hours (2 years) of Agriculture Education Instruction while in high school.
+Completed at least 2 years 360 hours of Agriculture Education Instruction while in high school.
+Middle school hours do not count for this requirement.

-- When counting agricultural education instruction hours, the student must only count the hours obtained while in HIGH SCHOOL agricultural education. - Courses must be under the Agricultural Education Department and cannot be other courses offered in the High School such as Biology, Chemistry or any other course that is outside of the realm of the Agricultural Education Department. - Class hours are based on a 90 hour semester or 180 hours per year. - o 1 semester = 90 hours 2 semesters = 180 hours - o 1 year = 180 hours - o 2 years = 360 hours - o 3 years = 540 hours - 4 years = 720 hours - A student may have more than one course during a school year and can count the total hours.
-For instance, if a student were to be enrolled in two full year agricultural education courses their Sophomore year, they could have a total of 360 class hours for that year. - If a student has block scheduling, the class hours are still divisible by 90 hours whether they are 90 hours in a quarter or semester and they must still have 360 hours to meet the minimum requirement.
+- When counting agricultural education instruction hours, the student must only count the hours obtained while in HIGH SCHOOL agricultural education. - Courses must be under the Agricultural Education Department and cannot be other courses offered in the High School such as Biology, Chemistry or any other course that is outside of the realm of the Agricultural Education Department. - Class hours are based on a 90-hour semester or 180 hours per year. - 1 semester = 90 hours 2 semesters = 180 hours - 1 year = 180 hours - 2 years = 360 hours - 3 years = 540 hours - 4 years = 720 hours - A student may have more than one course during a school year and can count the total hours.
+For instance, if a student were to be enrolled in two full year agricultural education courses their Sophomore year, they could have a total of 360 class hours for that year. - If a student has block scheduling, the class hours are still divisible by 90 hours whether they are 90 hours in a quarter or semester, and they must still have 360 hours to meet the minimum requirement.